WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 ### COMP3331
 **Computer Networks**

-I did this course in the Semester 1, 2017.
+I did this course in Semester 1, 2017.
 I also tutored for the course in Semester 2, 2018.

 This course teaches you how computers interact each other.
 The course goes through most of the network stack, from the application layer (e.g. SMTP, FTP, Bitcoin), to the transport layer